JudeNiroshan/ns-3-dev-git/src/trust-aodv/doc/trust-aodv.rst

 The following implementations are subject to debate:

 #.
-Algorithm used to calculate the trust value
+Algorithm used to calculate the trust value.
+Current implementation can result
+   trust value to increase over the time.
+In theory, trust value should always be vary from 0 - 1.
 #.
 Packets that are being snoofing through promiscuous callback function
 #.
 Threahold value that used to define a malicious node